Where and when: UK, March 2026

 In our case, the sleeper probably cost around £100–£200 more than the equivalent driving and hotel combination, depending on the type of accommodation chosen.

 What you are really paying for is time.
 Instead of spending Friday and Monday travelling, the overnight train allowed us to maximise our weekend.
-A four-day trip effectively became a three-day trip with very little daytime lost to transport.
+A four-day trip effectively became a two-day trip with no daytime lost to transport.

 A Tip for First-Time Travellers